 It also boasts a bustling market where you can find a wide variety of street food, artisan food stalls and traditional fish, meat, fruit & veg stalls .

 Hampton Court Palace – arrive by boat from Kingston (35mins) or Richmond (1hr 45mins)

-The recently opened Magic Garden is also a must.
 You can find more information from the Hampton Court Palace website here